ryman1/keeweb-wiki/Engineering.md

-Pending tasks and unsolved problems
+Pending tasks and unsolved issues
+- key rotation
-- [ ] save backup info to kdbx
+- save backup info to kdbx
-- [ ] key rotation
-- [ ] allow to extend kdbxweb from plugins
+- allow to extend kdbxweb from plugins
+- implement custom plug-ins in desktop apps